 Is an experimental narrative film and multimedia sculptural installation, commissioned by Grundy Art Gallery, Blackpool, for a solo show in 2015.
 It also manifests as a BOOK of the same name commissioned by BOOK WORKS.
 LINK HERE.

-Red, Green, and Blue characters – distorted versions of long-dead political factions -appear to them as trials of their journey.
+Red, Green, and Blue characters – distorted gods of long-dead political factions – or elemental components of the RGB system that is their synthetic world? – appear to them as trials of their journey.
 When they arrive at their destination – ‘THE LIVING THATCHER DEVICE SHOW’ at the Winter Gardens, Blackpool, they are threatened with the Ultimate Upgrade- a sinister, psychedelic absurdity, that loops their story into its beginning.
 The Film explores the idea of Margaret Thatcher as an after-burn on the collective memory of British culture.
-It expresses a fever-dream fantasy emerging from current global anxieties; ecological catastrophe, populist political extremism, our ever more complex relationships with our ‘devices’.
+It expresses a fever-dream fantasy emerging from current global anxieties; ecological catastrophe, populist political extremism, our ever more complex relationships with our ‘devices’, that can no longer be seen as ideologically neutral.

-It has toured to Matt’s Gallery London, Utah Museum of Contemporary art, USA, Kochi, India, as part of Future Orbits ..European Media Arts Festival, Germany, Antimatter Canada…etc and throughout the UK mostly in artist run spaces: Outpost Norwich, Cube Bristol, Grand Union Birmingham, Primary Nottingham, The International Anthony Burgess Foundation, Manchester etc. It showed as a large scale installation again, in a different iteration, in London at Block 336 in September- October 2016.
+It has toured to Matt’s Gallery London, Glasgow International, Utah Museum of Contemporary art, USA, Kochi, India, as part of Future Orbits ..European Media Arts Festival, Germany, Antimatter Canada…etc and throughout the UK: Outpost Norwich, Cube Bristol, Grand Union Birmingham, Primary Nottingham, The International Anthony Burgess Foundation, Manchester etc. It showed as a large scale installation again, in a different iteration, in London at Block 336 in September- October 2016.

 READ a review by Bob Dickinson HERE